moolen/AYD.IO/README.md

 ## TODO
 - [x] support all mp3 samplerates, channels & bitdepth
 - [ ] make that next & prev button work
-- [ ] Build a webinterface for the reciever app to fetch a mp3 directly on the reciever.
+- [ ] Build a webinterface for the reciever app to fetch a mp3 directly on the reciever.[[link](https://github.com/moolen/AYD.IO/issues/1)]
 - [ ] Complete the Volume contol feature
 - [ ] Complete Timeline feature
 - [ ] Remove path-input and replace it with a clickable folder structure